 Submitting an application through our platform triggers a soft credit check, which does not affect your credit score.
 If you proceed with a specific provider and they conduct their own review, that company will disclose whether they use a hard or soft inquiry before you commit to anything.
 You can check your options here without any impact on your score.

-Digital financing is credit you apply for, receive, and repay entirely through a digital platform.
-No branch visits required.
+An online loan is credit you apply for, receive, and repay entirely through a digital platform - no branch visits required.
 Providers are legally required to disclose the APR, repayment term, and all associated fees before you sign anything.
 That transparency is built into the process.

 APR stands for Annual Percentage Rate.
-It is the real cost of borrowing expressed as a yearly percentage, including the interest rate and all origination or service fees.
+It's the real cost of borrowing expressed as a yearly percentage, including the interest rate and all origination or service fees.
 Always compare APRs, not just rates.
 A low interest rate with high fees can cost more than a higher rate with no fees.
-This number is the only accurate way to compare offers.
+The APR is the only accurate way to compare offers.

-Your repayment schedule is set by your creditor and disclosed in your credit agreement before you sign.
-Most creditors offer ACH transfers as the primary repayment method.
-Payments are withdrawn automatically from your bank account on the scheduled dates.
+Your repayment schedule is set by your lender and disclosed in your loan agreement before you sign.
+Most lenders use ACH transfers as the primary repayment method - payments are withdrawn automatically from your bank account on the scheduled dates.
 Some also accept debit card payments for one-time transactions or paper checks.
-If automatic payments concern you, confirm the available options with your matched provider before accepting the terms.
+If automatic payments are a concern, confirm the available options with your matched provider before accepting the terms.

 In many cases, yes.
 Paying early reduces the total interest you pay, since interest accrues on the remaining balance.
 However, some contracts include prepayment penalties.
-Before signing, check specifically for this clause.
-It is one of the details worth reading carefully if you think your financial situation might improve before the repayment period ends.
+Before signing, check specifically for this clause - it's one of the details worth reading carefully if you think your financial situation might improve before the repayment period ends.

 Yes.
 The application uses encrypted data transmission, and your personal information is only shared with providers who match your profile.
-You will not be contacted by companies you were not matched with.
-Read the platform's privacy policy if you want to see exactly how your data is handled.
-It is there, and it is worth a look.
+You won't be contacted by companies you were not matched with.
+Read the platform's privacy policy if you want to see exactly how your data is handled - it's there, and it's worth a look.

-It is possible, though your options narrow.
+It's possible, though your options narrow.
 Some providers can arrange alternative funding methods, including pickup at a physical branch location.
-That said, most companies require a bank account for both funding and repayment.
-If you do not have one, confirm availability directly with your matched provider before proceeding.
+That said, most lenders require a bank account for both funding and repayment.
+If you don't have one, confirm availability directly with your matched provider before proceeding.

-Contact the company immediately.
+Contact your lender immediately.
 Many offer a short grace period or alternative repayment arrangements.
-Late payments typically incur fees and may be reported to credit bureaus, which can harm your credit score.
+Late payments typically incur fees and may be reported to credit bureaus, which can hurt your credit score.
 Some payday providers may offer a rollover or extension, but this adds new costs.
 Always read your agreement to understand the specific late-payment policy before you sign.

-For installment credit, renewals are uncommon; you simply pay according to the fixed schedule.
-For payday advances, some states allow extensions or rollovers, but they come with additional fees and increased APR.
-Rollovers can quickly escalate a small debt into a larger one.
-Check the provider's policy and consider whether installment credit with a longer term might be a safer alternative.
+For installment loans, renewals are uncommon - you simply pay according to the fixed schedule.
+For payday advances, some states allow extensions or rollovers, but they come with additional fees and a higher effective APR.
+Rollovers can quickly turn a small debt into a much larger one.
+Check the provider's policy, and consider whether an installment loan with a longer term might be a safer alternative.

-A soft credit check (or soft inquiry) is a preliminary review that does not affect your credit score.
+A soft credit check is a preliminary review that does not affect your credit score.
 Our platform uses a soft check to match you with providers.
-If you proceed with an offer, the company may perform a hard credit check to finalize approval.
+If you proceed with an offer, the lender may perform a hard credit check to finalize approval.
 A hard inquiry can have a small, temporary impact on your score.
-The company will always inform you before running a hard check.
+The lender will always inform you before running a hard check.

-Your information is shared only with the matched provider(s).
-You will not receive calls or emails from companies you were not matched with.
+Your information is shared only with your matched provider(s).
+You won't receive calls or emails from companies you were not matched with.
 If you receive an unexpected solicitation, report it to us immediately.